 Apart from staggering coastal views the whole way, you’ll see a watchtower, a collapsed house, and a short walk past Cala Escondida you reach the fortress of Castillo San Felipe.
 You can also have a cold drink at the Chaman bar before heading back, though prices reflect that there isn’t much competition in the area.

 If you want to discover the underwater world, make sure you bring a snorkel.
 These waters are beautiful!

-Being an easy hike with large parts of the path being dirt track and nowhere to get lost, this is a great hike for beginners as well as a good place to start as a new solo hiker.
-You might also check out my top solo hiking tips and read up on the 7 leave no trace principles before you get started.
+Being an easy hike with large parts of the path being dirt track and nowhere to get lost, this is a great hike for beginners, including for a hiking date, as well as a good place to start as a new solo hiker.
+You might also read up on the 7 leave no trace principles before you get started.

 In this hiking guide, I’ll go through everything you need to know to hike Loma Pelada in Cabo de Gata, Almeria.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.